adityajha2005/edgen-staking/docs/LayerEdgeStaking.md

 2. Identifies any users crossing tier boundaries
 3. Records tier changes for affected users

-Note: When a user joins or leaves the system, at most two people's tier will be changed and the method `_checkBoundariesAndRecord` will find exactly whose boundary is going to change and record them.
+Note: When a user joins or leaves the system, at most two people's tier will be changed and the method `_checkBoundariesAndRecord` will find exactly whose tier is going to change and record them.

 ## Administrative Functions